Post at Ackworth |

 (1864), Resaca

 Confederates entrenched the high ground north and west of town across present-day US 41 and the railroad, east of Camp Creek, in May 1864 against Union forces under General Sherman.
-The state purchased 500 acres of the battlefield in 2000, including most of the extant CSA and Union earthworks, with future plans for a state park (info as of 2002).
+The state purchased 500 acres of the battlefield in 2000, including most of the extant CSA and Union earthworks, with future plans for a state park (2010 proposed opening).
 Several positions still remain on private property, including the Chitwood Farm.

 (1864), Resaca

-The remnants of a strong Union work are located on the ridge east of the railroad bridge across the Oostanaula River.
+The remnants of a Union redoubt are located on the ridge east of the railroad bridge across the Oostanaula River.
+A blockhouse was also located here.
 CSA forces under General Hood declined to attack this post in October 1864.

 Tilton Blockhouse